-When the Board of Directors determines that new candidates for board nomination are advisable, the process by which the Board of Directors identifies new candidates for board nomination begins with the approval by the Board of an outline of the skill-set and background which are desired in a new candidate.
+When the Board of Directors determines that new candidates for board nomination are advisable, it approves an outline of the skill-set and background which are desired in a new candidate.
 Board members or management have an opportunity to suggest candidates for consideration.
-Prospective candidates were interviewed by the Chairman and other Board members on an ad hoc basis.
-An invitation to join the Board was extended only after the Board had reached a consensus on the appropriateness of the candidates.
+Prospective candidates are interviewed by the Chairman and other Board members on an ad hoc basis.
+An invitation to join the Board is then extended only after the Board had reached a consensus on the appropriateness of the candidates.